Age: 63 Years

 Some Lesser Known Facts About DY Chandrachud

-- DY Chandrachud is an Indian lawyer and Judge of the Supreme Court of India who will assume as the 50th Chief Justice of the Supreme Court of India on 9 November 2022.
-From 31 October 2013 to 12 May 2016, he served as the 45th Chief Justice of the Allahabad High Court, and from 29 March 2000 to 30 October 2013, he served as the Judge of the Bombay High Court.
+- DY Chandrachud is the 50th Chief Justice of the Supreme Court of India.
+He has served as the Judge of the Supreme Court of India (2016-2022).
+From 31 October 2013 to 12 May 2016, he served as the Chief Justice of the Allahabad High Court, and from 29 March 2000 to 30 October 2013, he served as the Judge of the Bombay High Court.

 - After his LLB in 1982, he worked as a junior prosecutor for a while during which he assisted various lawyers and judges.
 He also drafted some briefs for advocate Fali Sam Nariman.